 - What do the most successful employees here do differently?

-Take what you’ve learned about the interviewers, the company, and the position you’re interviewing for and ask questions that get to the heart of this concern.
-It will ease your anxiety by taking yourself out of the spotlight for a moment and will show your interviewers that you’re taking the opportunity seriously.
+Take what you’ve learned about the interviewers, company, and position, and ask questions that get to the heart of this concern.
+It will ease your job interview anxiety by taking yourself out of the spotlight for a moment.
+It also shows your interviewers that you’re taking the opportunity seriously.

 After your questions have been answered, don’t forget to ask one more question: what are the next steps in the interview process?

 You can’t expect to completely eradicate your pre-interview jitters, but you can mitigate them by being as prepared as you can.
 Don’t leave it to the last minute, either – do as much as you can the day before.